3mdeb/news-and-ideas/blog/content/post/2020-09-28-coreboot-riscv.md

 is not possible as they use `libpayload` library which does not support RISC-V architecture yet.
 However, there is a [WIP branch](https://review.coreboot.org/c/coreboot/+/31356) working on adding initial support for RISC-V you can check out.
+You can also try compiling linux kernel and use it as a payload.

 (Optionally) You can check your configuration by these commands:
 ```sh